bymayo/craft-strava-sync/README.md

 # Strava Sync Plugin for Craft CMS 3.x

 Strava Sync is a Craft CMS plugin that lets you connect Strava with Craft CMS.
-Allowing users to login with Strava oAuth, get data from the Strava API (E.g Athletes, activities, segments, routes etc)
+Allowing users to login with Strava oAuth, get data from the Strava API (Athletes, activities, segments, routes etc)

 https://plugins.craftcms.com/strava-sync